Date of Birth Calculator

 If you sponsor a memorial that I manage, if it is not in my family I will automatically transfer that memorial to you.

 Duplicates: I am the caretaker of some of IWPP's memorials.
-If you find a memorial that has been duplicated let me know and I will get it deleted as soon as possible.
-Per Find A Grave Guidelines I have to merge those duplicates with the original good record.
+If you find a memorial that has been duplicated by him or by me let me know and I will delete it as soon as possible, after verification.

 Transfers: I have received on the same day contributors asking to have the same memorial transferred to them, one had a closer relationship then the other but the other had asked first.
 Emails got really ugly between the two and they included me in them so.... since we cannot please everyone I am only adhering to the four generation rule (siblings, parents, grandparents, great-grandparents, children, grandchildren, and great-grandchildren).
 Please state your exact relationship or the request will ignored.